fehmianac/serverless-user-api/README.md

     - Consumers can subscribe to the SNS topic to receive notifications about user data modifications.
     -
 ## Usage
-The Serverless Chat API provides the following endpoints:
+The Serverless User API provides the following endpoints:

 ![api-referance.png](docs%2Fapi-referance.png)